adriaandotcom/laspalmas.adriaan.io/_posts/2016-03-13-before-i-go.md

 There I started looking for other opportunities.
 For a long time I had this idea to work remotely.
 Maybe a place with some nice beach closeby and some interresting people around me.
 I was looking for a place which is kind of close (relatively cheap flights) and has a nice climate.
 I think the moment Las Palmas crossed my mind was when I was on a train from Harlem to Amsterdam *(thanks Jeroen & Marieke)*.
 I looked up the city on Wikipedia, Googled some pictures and did some research on their internet speed.
 They even had viber!

 On that moment I knew that I had to go there.
 No idea for how long (and I still don't know), but that was the plan.
 I also knew that this was not possible with my current job so I asked Christian to introduce me at my previous job.
 The Member Get Member Company (formerly Social Shop) had only two developers at that time.
-I know my wishes are not normal, but I you don't try you will never get extraordinary luxery, so I asked if I could work remotely and for just three days.
+I know my wishes are not regular, but if you don't try you will never get extraordinary luxery, so I asked if I could work remotely from Las Palmas and for just three days a week.
 They agreed and even gave me a golden MacBook.
 I'm very grateful to this campany and its founder Sander!

+Via a lot of Facebooking I found a nice CoWorking space called CoWorkingC, it looks good, and probably is.
+That will give me an easy opportunity to meet new people and have a place where I can concentrate on my work.

+So the income is stable and I have a place to work, now it is time for to find a apartment.
+With a lot of Google Translate, aswering strange questions about my sexuality and contacting a lot of ads I [found a nice place](/my-place).
+The way housing agencies make money is the same as in The Netherlands, one month rent as the agency fee.
+It always hurts to pay so much for just a connection with the owner, but this agency did quite a lot (even got me an internet connection) for their fee.

+## What do you expect?

+Do I know this?
+Maybe, the basics are there, a job, workingspace and an apartment.

 Just before my move to Las Palmas I got the opportunity to see this great view.
+The contrast will be high in temperature, but in beauty hopefully not ;-)

 ![](/images/image.png)

-The contrast will be high in temperature, but in beauty hopefully not ;-)